Day's Theorem is sharp for $n$ even: Some more explicit descriptions and summing up everything

 If $n=2$, then all the conditions in the second sentence fail for $\mathcal V_2^g$, since if $n=2$ the conditions are satisfied only in trivial varieties.
 The variety $\mathcal V_3^g$ is a term-reduct of the variety $\mathcal {I}$ of implication algebras.
 See, e.~g., \cite[p.\ 17]{ia}.
 Mitschke \cite{Mi1} shows that $\mathcal {I}$ is neither congruence permutable, nor $2$-distributive.
 All the other conditions in the second sentence, for $n=3$, imply congruence permutability, hence they fail in $\mathcal {I}$, a fortiori, they fail in the reduct $\mathcal V_3^g$.
 Then, by induction and arguing as in the proof of Theorem \ref{sumup}, we get that, for every $n \geq 2$, $\mathcal V_n^g$ is neither $n{-}1$-modular, nor $n{-}1$-reversed-modular, by using Theorem \ref{thmba}(iii).
 We get that $\mathcal V_n^g$ is neither $n{-}1$-distributive, nor $n{-}1$-alvin, by using Theorem \ref{thmba}(iv).
 All the above conditions would be provable from $n{-}1$-permutability (together with congruence distributivity), hence $\mathcal V_n^g$ is not $n{-}1$-permutable, either. \end{proof}

 \begin{problem} \labbel{fill} Determine the directed distributive and the mixed levels of $\mathcal V_n^g$. \end{problem}

-\begin{remark} \labbel{sumupspec} If some variety $\mathcal {V}$ has specular J{\'o}nsson, alvin, etc.\ terms, we can define the corresponding \emph{specular levels}.
+\begin{remark} \labbel{sumupspec} (a) If some variety $\mathcal {V}$ has specular J{\'o}nsson, alvin, etc.\ terms, we can define the corresponding \emph{specular levels}.
 It seems that there is no meaningful definition of specular levels for the Gumm and the directed Gumm conditions.

 As we shall explicitly point out below in some special cases, the table in the statement of Theorem \ref{sumup} generally provides the specular levels of the varieties under consideration.
-Essentially, the values in the table give the specular levels for odd values of the indices in the case of the modular and reversed modular levels, for indices of arbitrary parity in the case of the directed distributive level and for even values of the indices in the remaining meaningful cases.
-Cf.\ Remark \ref{specnodd}. \end{remark}
+Essentially, the values in the table give the specular levels for odd values of the indices in the case of the modular and reversed modular levels, for indices of arbitrary parity in the case of directed levels and for even values of the indices in the remaining meaningful cases.
+Cf.\ Remark \ref{specnodd}.
+Generally, for other values of the indices, the specular level is given by the next natural number.

+(b) The table in the statement of Theorem \ref{sumup} provides also the levels for the extended varieties $\mathcal V_n^a$ - $\mathcal V_n^f$ in the sense of Remark \ref{simpldefrmk}.
+Indeed, we have not used lattice distributivity in order to prove, say, $n$-distributivity, $n$-directed distributivity etc. On the other hand, the original (not extended) varieties are subvarieties of the corresponding extended varieties, hence the levels of the latter are $\geq$ than the levels of the former. \end{remark}